 NATURALIST-LED WALKS AND TALKS

-All summer, the Mono Lake Committee, the US Forest Service, and the Mono Lake Tufa State Natural Reserve lead walking tours and informative talks.
+All year, the Mono Lake Committee, the US Forest Service, and the Mono Lake Tufa State Natural Reserve lead walking tours and informative talks.
 Click here to see a schedule and description.

 Print out one of the Mono Lake Committee's brochures to guide yourself around Mono Lake.
 We have information in Spanish, French, and Italian.

 SUNSET TOURS OF SOUTH TUFA

 Join a trained naturalist for a free, one-hour walking tour of the world-famous South Tufa grove and learn about Mono Lake's million-year old ecosystem.
-This one-mile walk meets at 1:00pm on Saturdays and Sundays during the winter and spring, and three times daily during the summer months at 6:00 pm, and are led by interpreters of the Mono Lake Committee.
-Tours are also offered by the Mono Lake Tufa State Natural Reserve and the Mono Basin National Forest Scenic Area at 10:00am and 1:00pm respectively.
+This one-mile walk meets at 1:00pm on Saturdays and Sundays during the winter and spring, and three times daily during the summer.
+Tours are led by interpreters from the Mono Lake Committee, the Mono Lake Tufa State Natural Reserve, the Mono Basin National Forest Scenic Area, and the Eastern Sierra Interpretive Association.
 Click here for a current schedule.